harmony-one/h/progress/rikako-hatoya.md

+2025-05-22 Thu: Modified Silo subgraphs to match the format + schema of the existing subgraph (scUSD) and redeployed subgraphs.
+Completed Silo APY calculation by adding more vaults, pulling token price, and resturcturing some things such as modifying silo-subgraph API to pull data from subgraph for all vaults ([PR](https://github.com/harmony-one/shadow-scraper/pull/17)).

 2025-05-21 Wed: Debugged subgraph issue with getting deposit data from Silo contracts.
 Created and published subgraphs for vaults, sync with Theo on cursor/hummingbot.

 2025-05-20 Tue: Continuation with Silo.
 Started working on creating subgraphs to fetch deposit amount data.

 2025-05-19 Mon: Researched into how the reward system of Silo works and how to calculate points rewards that rely on campaigns/airdrops.
 Started working on adding base APR calculation for 2 vaults.

+---

 2025-05-18 Sun: Look into more of interesting BTC vaults.